 Move the Taskbar to a Different Edge of the Screen

-Then, you can grab the taskbar in an open area and drag it to any edge of your display.
+Then, you can grab the taskbar in an empty area and drag it to any edge of your display.

 Change the Size of the Taskbar

 You can also resize the taskbar to get a little additional space.
 This can be particularly handy if you moved it to the right or left edge of your screen, but it’s also good if you just want space for loads of icons.
 Right-click the taskbar and turn off the “Lock the taskbar” option.
 Then place your mouse at the top edge of the taskbar and drag to resize it just like you would with a window.
 You can increase the size of the taskbar up to about half your screen size.

 Use Small Icons to Fit More on the Taskbar

 If you want a few more icons on your taskbar, but aren’t keen on resizing it, you can configure Windows 10 to show small taskbar icons.
 Right-click on any empty area of the taskbar and click “Taskbar Settings.”
 In the settings window, turn on the “Use small taskbar icons” option.

 As you can see, almost everything is the same except that the icons are smaller and you can cram a few more into the space.
 One difference you should note is that when you’re using the smaller icons, the taskbar itself shrinks a bit vertically.
 As a result, only the clock is shown and not the date as well.
 But you can always hover your mouse over the clock or click it to check the date.

 By default, the taskbar groups icons for windows of the same app and doesn’t show labels for those icons.
 This saves a lot of taskbar space but can make it difficult for newer users to recognize icons.
 You can have Windows show text labels, but the downside is that you also lose the grouping of related icons.
 To do this, right-click on an empty area of the taskbar and click “Taskbar Settings.”
 In the settings window, look for the “Combine taskbar buttons” drop-down menu.